 Print your permit.
 We will notify you when we have issued your permit and the documents are available in your Seattle DCI Project Portal.
 Print the permit and approved plan set and have it on site for our inspector.

 Display your permit.
 Place your permit in a visible location on the project site.

 Get related permits.
 You may need to get additional permits or approvals from other departments.

 Request an inspection.
 See the construction inspections page for when to call us and how to schedule your inspection.

 Get special inspections.
-If we assigned special inspections as part of your permit, some parts of your project will need to be inspected during construction.
+If we assigned special inspections as part of your permit, some parts of your project will need to be inspected by a special inspector during construction.
 See the special inspections page for more details.

 Receive your certificate of occupancy.